The branches of Yoga

 Hatha Yoga is one of the most popular branches of yoga and focuses on strengthening the physical body through physical exercises (asana) and breath control (pranayama).

 Hatha Yoga techniques first promote the purification of the physical body so that all systems work in harmony.
 Breathing is smooth and expanded providing the body with the required energy.

 Nada Yoga Athens

-Nada yoga uses the sound as a transformative tool.
-Sound or vibration is the first manifestation of consciousness and from this, the movement of matter occurs.
-Mantras relax the senses, purify the mind, turning it inwards and thus inducing a meditative state.
+All the techniques of Nada yoga use sound as a transformative tool.
+Sound or vibration is the first manifestation of Consciousness.
+From it, the movement of matter occurs.
+Mantras relax the senses and purify the mind, turning it inwards and thus inducing a meditative state.

 When we talk about Bhakti Yoga we mean the Yoga of devotion and the path of offering all of our feelings to the Divine.
 Our emotions are expressed, purified and transformed into bhava, which is the complete channelling of all human emotions to the One.
 The extraordinary fact is that all these aspects of Yoga are interconnected and related.
 They sound or look different where they are only aspects and approaches of one thing.

 The practice of Karma Yoga is the path of detached action.
 It is a form of dynamic meditation which we can integrate into action.
 Swami Satyananda Saraswati said that in order to receive the benefits of any form of Yoga, we have to incorporate Karma Yoga into it.